Our core Expertise

 First, societal inequalities, among other factors, can lead to violent conflict.
 For example, environmental changes and socioeconomic structures can cause or sustain conflict.

 Second, degrees of social coherence and fragmentation are related to the likelihood of violent conflict.
 Conflicts are frequently fuelled by political polarisation, radicalisation and nationalist, racist, patriarchal and dehumanising worldviews in societies.
-This can be exemplified by symbolic practises that legitimise either direct violence or the reproduction of
+This can be exemplified by symbolic practises that legitimise either direct violence or the reproduction of inequalities based on, for example, wealth, gender, sexuality, ethnic positioning or other perceived differences.

 Third, violent conflict between groups of people necessitates the development, establishment and control of the means and institutions necessary for using physical force.
 This encompasses a range of weapon systems, military technologies, armed forces, police and non-state armed groups.